 Once you're there, you'll find a multitude of information available for students, parents and educators.
-For example, one thing I recommend all drivers at all ages and all levels of experience do is go through "the academy" section under the "STUDENTS"

-through five interactive modules and a learning quiz.
+For example, one thing I recommend all drivers at all ages and all levels of experience do is go through "the academy" section under the "STUDENTS" heading and complete that interactive program.
+It'll lead you through five interactive modules and a learning quiz.
 You can take your time and step through modules on (1) Hazards: Concepts; (2) Hazards: Practices; (3) Vehicle Handling; (4) Space Management; and (5) Speed Management.
 Hey, no matter how experienced we are, the lessons this program offers are extremely valuable - even if it is just to remind us how we might improve our driving skills.